Tasmanian Freight Survey

 What is the aim of the survey?

-At a State wide level to provide reliable and robust data about Tasmania's heavy freight land transport task to support description, analysis and modelling of the land transport freight task for policy development and planning purposes.
+At a State wide level to provide reliable and robust data concerning Tasmania's supply chains and the heavy freight land transport task to support description, analysis and modelling of the land transport freight task for policy development and planning purposes.

 What does the survey cover?